Employers must respect privacy, and can only access private emails and messages of their staff in limited circumstances.

 Employee right to privacy

 The European Convention on Human Rights, which is incorporated into UK law, states that everyone has the right to respect for their private and family life, their home and their correspondence.
-The right is qualified and there are some instances when interference with the right can be justified.
+The right to privacy is qualified and there are some instances when interference with the right can be justified.
 There should be a balance between the general interest of the community and the individual’s fundamental freedoms.
 In the employment context a balance has to be struck between the employee’s right to privacy and the employer’s interests.

 Although only public bodies must expressly comply with this right, it is relevant to all employers (including the private sector) as courts and tribunals must interpret, as far as possible, all legislation consistently with the right.